Employee retention strategy: How to keep your best people

 A positive work environment and culture

-A workplace that respects and supports people of all ethnicities, backgrounds, genders, sexual orientations and neurodiversity will provide you with a diversity of talent and experience, which can also lead to innovation, new market opportunities and better customer experiences.
+A workplace that respects and supports people of all ethnicities, backgrounds, genders, sexual orientations, and neurodiversity gives you a wider range of talent and experience.
+That diversity can lead to innovation, new market opportunities, and better customer experiences.

-- It’s all about being flexible; for example, by providing a quiet, private space where a new mum could express milk, a Muslim employee could pray or a neuro-diverse employee could work as respite from a busy open-plan office.
+- Flexibility matters.
+For example, you could provide a quiet, private space where a new mum can express milk, a Muslim employee can pray, or a neurodivergent employee can work away from a busy open-plan office.

 - Recognise employee achievements.
 Simply saying thank you for someone's efforts can go a long way.

-A positive work environment and culture not only attracts top employees, it helps to keep them.
+A positive work environment and culture not only attracts top employees; it also helps keep them over the long term.

 Work-life balance

-More and more workers are citing work−life balance as the reason they’re looking for new jobs.
+More and more workers are citing work-life balance as the reason they're looking for new jobs, with research showing over half of workers would take a job with lower pay if the employer provided a better work/life balance.

-- You can encourage a good work−life balance by enabling job-sharing, remote work, flexible hours or a compressed work week
+- You can encourage a good work-life balance by enabling job-sharing, remote work, flexible hours, or a compressed work week.
+In one study, over 80% of employees said they would be more loyal to their employers if offered these options.

-- Remote workers cite less commuting, fewer interruptions, fewer distractions, fewer meetings and greater autonomy as drivers of greater productivity
+- Remote workers often report less commuting, fewer interruptions, fewer distractions, fewer meetings, and greater autonomy as drivers of higher productivity.

-- Be flexible if someone needs to leave early for a family event, take sick leave to look after a family member, has child-care problems or is the caregiver to elderly parents
+- Be flexible if someone needs to leave early for a family event, care for a family member, deal with child-care problems, or support elderly parents.

-Here’s a practical step-by-step guide to implementing an effective employee retention strategy.
+Implement your strategy with clear steps you can track and measure.
+Here's a practical step-by-step guide to building an effective employee retention program.

 1: Conduct employee surveys and feedback sessions